JasonSunnnn/Experimental-study-for-FAJRP-CS/README.md

 # Experimental study for FAJRP-CS

-This project is the benchmarks and experiment results for the flexible assembly job-shop rescheduling problem with component sharing.
+This project includes the benchmarks and experiment results of the flexible assembly job-shop rescheduling problem with component sharing.

 The benchmarks are used to evaluate the proposed method in our published paper: 'Multi-objective evolutionary algorithm based flexible assembly job-shop rescheduling with component sharing for order insertion'; Everyone is welcome to use our results as comparing baseline and cite our paper: